You think you know, but you have no idea.

 Ask any love expert what the main cornerstone of a relationship is, and you will likely hear the same thing: communication.
-But for so many people, communication means to speak, when the real keys to a successful relationship is active listening and empathy.
+But for so many people, communication means to speak, when the real keys to a successful relationship are active listening and empathy.

 But men do have much to share and have a stock pile of things they wish they could say.
-On the other hand, womena are always asking, "What are you thinking?"
-Men may not be completely comfortable sharing it, but there is much on their minds as regards to love and the women in their lives.
+On the other hand, women are always asking, "What are you thinking?"
+Men may not be completely comfortable sharing it, but there's much on their minds as regards to love and the women in their lives.

 In his world, a friend of his who becomes a jerk is no longer a friend.
 In truth, the fact that she creates havoc and drama for you — and that he feels the stress when it spills out into your relationship with him —bothers him.

-8. When a woman questions a man constantly, it makes him feel like he's making bad choices, or that he doesn't know what he's doing.
-While there may be times when she need real visibility into things (household finances come to mind instantly), constant questions about the little things in life can come across as mistrust or nitpicking.
+When a woman questions a man constantly, it makes him feel like he's making bad choices or that he doesn't know what he's doing.
+While there may be times when she needs real visibility into things (household finances, for instance), constant questions about the little things in life can come across as mistrust or nitpicking.

 When relationships move past the honeymoon period, things can become comfortable.
 The result is that both parties can stop putting in the effort they had when they first entered the relationship.
-And while both parties should put their best foot forward to keep passion alive, men were clear that they are missing the women they met at the beginning.
+And while both parties should put their best foot forward to keep passion alive, men were clear that they're missing the women they met at the beginning.

-6. Strong men desire strong women.
+Strong men desire strong women.
 It's only weak men who need a weak woman to keep down and control.
 Bottom line: Want a man to be interested in you?
 Make him work for your affections.
 Want him to respect you?
 Expect it.
 Demand it.
 Be his equal and don't allow him to steamroll over you.
 Want him to love you long-term?
 Love and respect yourself, and he will have no choice but to follow your lead.

-4. If you want him to be honest, allow space for him to share his real thoughts.
-If you ask for honesty (not insults; just his honest accounting of something), criticizing him will only create distance.
+If you want him to be honest, allow space for him to share his real thoughts.
+If you ask for honesty (not insults, just his honest accounting of something), criticizing him will only create distance.
 He will interpret that response as it being unsafe to share what's on his mind, and he will stop sharing for fear of judgment and criticism.

-1. He wants you to be happy and he wants to know that he's contributing to that happiness.
+He wants you to be happy and he wants to know that he's contributing to that happiness.
 But if he's constantly searching for what you want and never really hits the mark, he will give up.
 The key here is clear communication.
 Tell him your wants.
 Make what you desire known.
 From there, he has a shot at providing it.
 He may not get it perfect, but effort counts.